malepatic/Group-11/readme.md

  For the collapsible navigation bar on smaller screens.

 `nav-item`:
-Individual items in the navigation bar.
+Individual items in the navigation bar..

 `nav-link`:
 Links in the navigation bar that lead to different sections of the page or external resources.